5 Common Spinal Injuries after a Car Accident

 Spinal Fractures and Spondylolisthesis

-Car accidents may rapidly shift the body to one side then the other.
+Car accidents may rapidly shift the body to one side and then the other.
 Under such pressure, the spine can suffer a compression fracture.
-Car accident victims may suffer both a spinal fracture and spondylolisthesis (a condition caused by the movement or pressure of a fractured vertebra on the spinal column).
+Car accident victims may suffer both a spinal fracture and spondylolisthesis (a condition caused by the movement or pressure of a fractured vertebra on the spinal canal, leading to compression and pain).

 Victims with these conditions may notice numbness and discomfort in certain parts of the body, as well as bladder control issues.
 Surgery, physical therapy, spine immobilization, and rest may be part of a treatment plan for someone with a spinal fracture or spondylolisthesis.